Booking Form ↑ Back to top

-- New Booking: Emails are sent to the Admin when a new booking is created.
+- New Booking: Email is sent to the Admin when a new booking is created.

-- Booking Confirmed: Emails are sent when a booking is confirmed.
+- Booking Confirmed: Email is sent when a booking is confirmed.

-- Booking Reminder: Emails are sent to the customer one day prior to their booking to remind them of an upcoming booking.
+- Booking Reminder: Email is sent to the customer one day prior to their upcoming booking as a reminder.

 - Booking Notification: Notification emails are sent manually from Bookings > Send Notification.

-- Booking Canceled: Emails are sent when a booking is canceled.
+- Booking Canceled: Email is sent when a booking is canceled.

-- Admin Booking Canceled: Email sent to Admin when a booking status changes to canceled.
+- Admin Booking Canceled: Email is sent to Admin when a booking status changes to canceled.